Categorical Bockstein sequences: Introduction

 Furthermore, consider the following full subcategory $\H\subset \widetilde\H$.
 By the definition, a diagram $(U,V)\in\widetilde\H$ belongs to the category $\H$ if the functor $\pi\:\F\rarrow\E$ (which, as we recall, takes the morphisms $\s_{V(-1)}$ and~$\s_U$ in $\F$ to zero morphisms in~$\E$) transforms it into an exact sequence $\pi(V(-1))\rarrow \pi(U)\rarrow \pi(V)\rarrow \pi(U(1))$ in the exact category~$\E$.
 The functor $\Delta\:\H\rarrow\E$ assigns to a diagram $(U,V)\in\H$ the image of the morphism $\pi(U)\rarrow\pi(V)$ in $\E$ (which is well-defined due to the exactness condition imposed on the objects of~$\H$).

 The category $\widetilde\H$ has a natural exact category structure in which a short sequence of diagrams is exact if it is exact in $\F$ at every term of the diagrams.
-The full subcategory $\H\subset\widetilde\H$ is closed under the operations of passage to the cokernels of admissible monomorphisms, the kernels of admissible epimorphisms, and extensions; so in particular it inherits the induced exact category structure.
+The full subcategory $\H\subset\widetilde\H$ is closed under extensions (since the full subcategory of exact sequences in $\E$ is closed under extensions in the exact category of complexes in~$\E$); so it inherits the induced exact category structure.
 The functor $\Delta\:\H\rarrow\E$ is an exact functor between exact categories.

+When the category $\E$ is weakly idempotent complete (``semi-saturated'') \cite{Neem}, \cite{Bueh}, \cite[Appendix~A]{Partin}, the full subcategory $\H\subset\widetilde\H$ is also closed under the operations of passage to the cokernels of admissible monomorphisms and the kernels of admissible epimorphisms (since so is the full subcategory of exact sequences in $\E$ in the exact category of complexes in~$\E$).
+Hence, in this case, a morphism in $\H$ is an admissible monomorphism (admissible epimorphism) if and only if it is an admissible monomorphism (admissible epimorphism) in~$\widetilde\H$.

+For any exact category $\E$, a morphism of exact sequences in $\E$ is an admissible epimorphism if and only if it is an admissible epimorphism of complexes in $\E$ and the induced morphisms of the objects of cocycles of the exact sequences are admissible epimorphisms in~$\E$.
+Thus a morphism in $\H$ is an admissible epimorpism if and only if it is an admissible epimorphism in $\widetilde\H$ and applying the functor~$\pi$ transforms it into a morphism of exact sequences in $\E$ such that the induced morphisms of the objects of cocycles are admissible epimorphisms in~$\E$.
+The admissible monomorphisms in $\H$ are described similarly.

 Let $\I\subset\H$ denote the ideal of morphisms in $\H$ annihilated by $\Delta$.
-Consider the quotient category $\H/\I$ of the category $\H$ by this ideal of morphisms, and let $\S\subset\H/\I$ denote the multiplicative class of morphisms which the functor $\Delta\:\H/I\rarrow\E$ transforms to isomorphisms in~$\E$.
+Consider the quotient category $\H/\I$ of the category $\H$ by this ideal of morphisms, and let $\S\subset\H/\I$ denote the multiplicative class of morphisms which the functor $\Delta\:\H/\I\rarrow\E$ transforms to isomorphisms in~$\E$.
+In fact, $\S$ is a saturated class of morphisms in~$\H/\I$.